 NPR Special Correspondent Susan Stamberg will discuss“Why Museums Matter and the Arts are Important in Education” on Monday, Sept.
-27, at 7:30 p.m. in the Memorial Ballroom, Hall Campus Center at Lynchburg College.
+27, at 7:30 p.m. in the Memorial Ballroom, Hall Campus Center at University of Lynchburg.

 There are no more tickets for this event.